calamares/calamares/src/modules/README.md

 passed to the shell -- remember to quote it properly.
 It is generally recommended to use a *shellprocess* job module instead (less configuration, easier to have multiple instances).

+## Testing Modules

+For testing purposes there is an executable `loadmodule` which is built, but not installed.
+It can be found in the build directory.
+The `loadmodule` executable behaves like single-module Calamares: it loads global configuration, job configuration, and then runs a single module which may be a C++ module or a Python module, a Job or a ViewModule.

+The same application can also be used to test translations, branding, and slideshows, without starting up a whole Calamares each time.
+It is possible to run multiple `loadmodule` executables at the same time (Calamares tries to enforce that it runs only once).

+The following arguments can be used with `loadmodule` (there are more; run `loadmodule --help` for a complete list):
+ - `--global` takes a filename and reads the file to provide data in global storage.
+The file must be YAML-formatted.
+ - `--job` takes a filename and reads that to provide the job configuration (e.g. the `.conf` file for the module).
+ - `--ui` runs a view module with a UI.
+Without this option, view modules are run as jobs, and most of them are not prepared for that, and will crash.